bitrise-io/devcenter/_articles/en/builds/triggering-builds/skipping-a-given-commit-or-pull-request.md

 - builds
 - pull request
 - triggers
-summary: " If you need to, you can skip a specific commit or pull request.
+description: " If you need to, you can skip a specific commit or pull request.
 Skipping means, in this context, that a code change will NOT trigger a build on Bitrise, even if the triggers are set up to do so."
 menu: